Our baby has a birthday today.

 He completed our family and blessed it with his wonderful little self.

 As an adult, he continues to brings good things to our family.
-Ten years ago, he married his college sweetheart.
+In 2009, he married his college sweetheart.

 She is genuine and lovely.
 Together, they have faced various challenges already in their young lives, but they still look outward to see who they can help.
 I cannot tell you how beautiful and impressive this is.

 In 2016, they had a son.
-He’s the new cuddle-bug in our lives.
+He became the new cuddle-bug in our lives.

 These thirty+ years have flown.
-It seems like just yesterday Zach was two, sharing cake with his grandpa.
+It seems like just yesterday the birthday boy was two, sharing cake with his grandpa.

 I love this grainy, old photo.